ArkeinGuardia/Triumph_TTS/README.md

 * name Augmented type of the base.
 Starts with the type, e.g. "Knights".
   Can have a suffix added to indicate a general "  General".
   Can have a suffix added to indicate mounted infantry "_Mounted".
-* base Tile tht the figures are to be placed on when rendering.
+* base name of file, e.g. "tile_grass_40x40" Optional.
+Tile that the figures are to be placed on when rendering.
+If tile is not defined then the army's value for "base" is appended with "_"<width>"x"<depth> where width and depth are calculated based on the troop_type value
 * n_models Number of models to place on the base
 * fixed_models Figures to add to the base when rendering.
-* loose = true (optional) Indictes that the models should be placed in a non-grid formation.
+* loose = true (optional) Indicates that the models should be placed in a non-grid formation.
 Used to indicate open order troops.
 * points (optional) Number of points the base is worth.
 Default is the points for the type.
-* max (optional) Indicates that the base definition is for multiple bases, all of which will use the same defintion.  e.g, max=4, will create four bases when the the army is spawned.
+* max (optional) Indicates that the base definition is for multiple bases, all of which will use the same definition.  e.g, max=4, will create four bases when the the army is spawned.
-* battle_card (optional) Battle card that modifies the standard behviour of the type
+* battle_card (optional) Battle card that modifies the standard behavior of the type
-* dismount_as (optional) String containing the name of the variable for the base defintion of that will replace this base if the unit is dismounted.  i.e. The base is mobile infantry.
+* dismount_as (optional) String containing the name of the variable for the base definition of that will replace this base if the unit is dismounted.  i.e. The base is mobile infantry.
+* troop_type String defining the troop, e.g. "Bow Levy"

 A base definition that has points, battle_card, or dismount_as set must be an external base definition, otherwise it may be external or internal.